gispos/AvsPmod/README.md

 - With pinterf (pfmod) modifications
 - Avisynth header version 6
-- For moore see changelog
+- For more see changelog

 Releases GPo:
 <https://github.com/gispos/AvsPmod/releases>